Package 'runner'

 Value

 vector with aggregated values for each window.
-Length of output is the same as length(x) or length(at) if specified.
-Type of the output depends on the output from a function f.
+Length equals length(x) or length(at) if specified.
+Type depends on f.

 Examples